 Each morning, Azélie would make it a habit to rise early to

 attend morning Mass.
-Before participating in Mass she
+Before participating in Mass she would

-the children that she and her husband were given by God, that one day they would
+she and her husband were given by God, that one day they would

 become saints.
 She would also ask Our Lady for her children to

 be more reverence toward God then she was.